-Fig. 3 Change curves of three evaluation metrics of mold paper mockup samples after different infiltration temperature
+Fig. 3 Change curves of three evaluation metrics of mold-stained paper mockup samples after different infiltration temperature

 According to Fig.3, the whiteness shows notable increase when increasing temperature to 35°C and did not further increase when further increasing the temperature.
 The pH level show no significant changes.
 However, the tensile strength significantly decreases; at 65°C, the tensile strength drops by 35.6% compared to 35°C. After comprehensive analysis, the optimal infiltration temperature is chosen to be 35°C.

-（3）Submerge mold paper mockup samples in 3% enzyme solution at 35°C for different time durations.
-Remove the enzyme solution using distilled water siphoning, air dried, and test for .
+（3）Submerge mold-stained paper mockup samples in 3% enzyme solution at 35°C for different time durations.
+Remove the enzyme solution using distilled water siphoning, air dried, and test for papers’ quality.
 Results can be seen in Fig.4.